minhhoai1001/Algorithms-and-Data-Structures/README.md

-# Problem Solving with Algorithms and Data Structures Using Python SECOND EDITIONPython #
+# Problem Solving with Algorithms and Data Structures Using Python #
-** By Brad Miller and David Ranum, Luther College (as remixed by Jeffrey Elkner) **
+**By Brad Miller and David Ranum, Luther College (as remixed by Jeffrey Elkner)**

 **Summary**
 This is summmy the main ideal from the book proble solving with Algorithms and Data Structurea using Python By Hoai Tran.